QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 The nickname refers to the feature that a value satisfying one Bellman equation appears as an argument in a  value function associated with a  second Bellman equation.

-Thus, our models have involved two Bellman equations:
+Thus,  two Bellman equations appear:

 - equation {eq}`eq_old1` expresses how $\theta_t$ depends on $\mu_t$
   and $\theta_{t+1}$